-Flood-inundation libraries are therefore best prepared at streamgages 1, 3, and 5 (U.S. Geological Survey streamgages North Fork Guadalupe River near Hunt, Tex., Johnson Creek near Ingram, Tex., and Guadalupe River at Kerrville, Tex., respectively).
+Flood-inundation libraries are therefore best prepared at streamgages 2 and 5 (U.S. Geological Survey streamgages Guadalupe River at Hunt, Tex. and Guadalupe River at Kerrville, Tex., respectively).

-The inundation libraries at streamgages 1, 2, 3, and 5 should prepare a range of flood extents.
-Because streamgage 4 only provides current and historical streamgage readings, the necessary data are not available to forecast inundation areas and/or stream readings past the current reading.
-A flood-inundation library may also be prepared at streamgage 4, but the FDST will not be able to provide the user with forecast information or flood categories, only real-time streamflow data from NWIS.
+The inundation libraries at streamgages 2 and 5 should prepare a range of flood extents.
+Because streamgages 1, 3, and 4 only provide current and historical streamgage readings, the necessary data are not available to forecast inundation areas and/or stream readings past the current reading.
+A flood-inundation library may also be prepared at streamgages 1, 3, and 4, but the FDST will not be able to provide the user with forecast information or flood categories, only real-time streamflow data from NWIS.
+However, map libraries may be created at these locations as well, as they would still provide valuable information.